 Navratilova’s perspective on what’s required to be a professional athlete has relevance in the world of proposals as well.
 As part of your Go/No Go decision-making process, you need to think about what commitment means in the world of proposals

-So, before committing your firm’s time and money on chasing its next pursuit, determine whether you and your team are just involved, or fully committed to winning?
+So, before committing your firm’s time and money to chasing its next pursuit, determine whether you and your team are just involved or fully committed to winning.

 Completing a winning submission is a time-consuming endeavour.
 To have a chance at success, everyone involved must be given the opportunity to invest all of their time and energy.

 Demonstrating absolute commitment was Martina’s competitive advantage, on and off the court.
 You can make it your competitive advantage as well in the world of proposals.
-A rigorous Proposal Go/No Go Process will help you pick and chose the most promising opportunity to pursue, and afford you the opportunity to fully commit to those projects you chose to chase.
+A rigorous Proposal Go/No Go Process will help you pick and choose the most promising opportunity to pursue and afford you the opportunity to fully commit to those projects you choose to chase.

 The reality is that if you are not ‘all-in,’ you don’t stand a chance against competitors who are giving their all to winning the same pursuit.
 Game.
 Set.
 Match.